shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 - Categorical feature encoding
 - Feature scaling
 - Train-test splitting

-The notebook uses "StandardScaler", "OneHotEncoder", "ColumnTransformer", and "Pipeline" from Scikit-learn for preprocessing.
+- Feature transformation using Scikit-learn pipelines

+The project uses tools such as:

+- "StandardScaler"
+- "OneHotEncoder"
+- "ColumnTransformer"
+- "Pipeline"

 ---

 📈 Exploratory Data Analysis

-EDA is performed to understand the structure and behavior of financial transactions.
+Exploratory Data Analysis is performed to understand transaction behavior and identify patterns related to fraud.

-Analysis includes:
+Analysis Includes

 - Fraud vs. legitimate transaction distribution
-- Transaction patterns
 - Customer demographics
+- Transaction behavior
 - Merchant categories
 - Account types
 - Transaction locations
 - Device types
 - Numerical feature relationships
 - Correlation analysis
+- Class imbalance visualization

-Visualizations are used to identify patterns and relationships that may contribute to fraud detection.
+Data visualization is used to make transaction patterns and relationships easier to interpret.

 ---

 🤖 Machine Learning Models

-Multiple classification algorithms are trained and compared.
+Three classification algorithms are trained and evaluated.

-Models Used

-1. Logistic Regression
+1️⃣ Logistic Regression

-A baseline classification model used to establish a performance benchmark.
+Used as a baseline classification model to establish an initial performance benchmark.

-2. Decision Tree Classifier
+2️⃣ Decision Tree Classifier

-A tree-based model capable of learning non-linear relationships between transaction features.
+A tree-based classification algorithm capable of learning non-linear relationships between transaction features.

-3. Random Forest Classifier
+3️⃣ Random Forest Classifier

-An ensemble learning algorithm that combines multiple decision trees to improve predictive performance and robustness.
+An ensemble learning algorithm that combines multiple decision trees and is used as the primary model for comparison and fraud prediction.

 ---

 📊 Model Evaluation

-Since fraud detection is an imbalanced classification problem, relying only on Accuracy can be misleading.
+Fraud detection is an imbalanced classification problem, so Accuracy alone cannot provide a complete picture of model performance.

 The project evaluates models using:

 Accuracy

-Measures the overall proportion of correctly classified transactions.
+Measures the overall percentage of correctly classified transactions.

 Precision